-The Civil Registry will be live in fall 2018.
+The Civil Registry will be live in early 2019.

 Interested Newsroom applicants should enter their email here for more detailed information on how to begin the process — and updates ahead of the Civil Registry's general launch: